 Margaret Quinn, DNP, APRN, CPNP-PC, CNE

-Clinical Associate Professor, Specialty Director, Pediatric Nurse Practitioner Programs, RU-ANEW Program Director
+Clinical Professor, Specialty Director, Pediatric Nurse Practitioner Programs, RU-ANEW Program Director

 Division of Advanced Nursing Practice